 Do all applicants receive the same financing offer from Chase Slate?

 Yes, the standard offer is for 15 months of interest-free financing, and no fee for balance transfers completed within 60 days of account opening.
-Only the standard interest rate, which applies after 15 months, will vary based on your creditworthiness.
+The standard interest rate, which applies after 15 months, will vary based on your creditworthiness.

 How do you transfer a balance to Chase Slate?